 Interim Protection Order:

 The Magistrate may pass an interim protection order on the first date of hearing.
-This may include an order restraining the respondent from committing any act of domestic violence, an order for protection of the aggrieved person, or an order for monetary relief.
+This may include an order restraining the respondent from committing any act of domestic violence.
+It also includes an order for protection of the aggrieved person, or an order for monetary relief.

 Enforcement of the order:

-If the Respondent fails to comply with the order of the Magistrate, you can seek enforcement of the order through the court.
+The Respondent may fail to comply with the order of the Magistrate.
+In this situation, you can seek enforcement of the order through the court.
 You may also file a criminal complaint against the Respondent if the violence constitutes a criminal offence.

 Evidence and Hearing: